THANK YOU for visiting MOON PIE PRESS - Where the men are handsome, the women have curves, and ALL the poetry is above average.

 Don's poetry has appeared in Poetry, Harpers, Antaeus, Rolling Stone, and The Massachusetts Review, among other publications.
 His previous book of poetry, WHEN, was published in 2003 by Bottom Dog Press.

 Tom Delmore is also the author of Eclipsing F: Crow Poems in Three Parts.
-He lives in Mill Creek, Washington, has been married 27 years, and has two grown children.
+He lives in Mill Creek, Washington, and has two grown children.
 He is currently a shuttle bus driver for Microsoft, which gives him more time to write.
+Tom's fourth poetry book is Tell them that you saw me but you didn't see me saw, December 2011.

 Michelle Lewis' poetry and critical essays have appeared in Cafe Review, Kalliope, Chester H. Jones Anthology, Food for Thought, Poet Lore and The Gettsyburg Review.
 She teaches at Southern Maine Community College and lives in Cape Elizabeth, Maine.